-In recent years, questions have been raised about the ratio of males to females diagnosed as having an autism spectrum disorder (ASD).
-Overall the most recent studies suggest that the prevalence of autism spectrum disorder is about one in 100, but what of the male/female ratio?
+In recent years, questions have been raised about the ratio of males to females diagnosed as having autism.
+Overall the most recent studies suggest that the prevalence of autism is about one in 100, but what of the male/female ratio?

 In our paper (2011) we have identified the different way in which girls and women present under the following headings; social understanding, social communication, social imagination which is highly associated with routines, rituals and special interests.
 Some examples cited in the paper are:

-- Evidence suggests that girls have better imagination and more pretend play (Knickmeyer et al, 2008).
+Evidence suggests that girls have more active imaginations and more pretend play (Knickmeyer et al, 2008).
 Many have a very rich and elaborate fantasy world with imaginary friends.
 Girls escape into fiction, and some live in another world with, for example, fairies and witches.

 The presence of repetitive behaviour and special interests is part of the diagnostic criteria for an autism spectrum disorder.
 This is a crucial area in which the male stereotype of autism has clouded the issue in diagnosing girls and women.

 As highlighted above, the current international diagnostic criteria do not give examples of the types of difficulties experienced by girls and women.
 In order to recognise the different behavioural manifestations, it is important to take a much wider perspective regarding the social, communication and imagination dimensions in addition to the special interests and rigidity of behaviour.
 The girls and women learn to act in social settings.
 Unenlightened diagnosticians perceive someone who appears able and who has reciprocal conversation and who uses appropriate affect and gestures as not fulfilling the criteria set out in the international classification systems.
 Therefore a diagnosis is missed.
 It is only by asking the right questions, taking a developmental history, and observing the person in different settings, that it becomes clear that the individual has adopted a social role which is based on intellect rather than social intuition.